GREEN Transit in Vancouver

 Sustainable public transit options in Vancouver feature: Metro Vancouver's TransLink buses (TransLink has added electric and hybrid buses to its bus fleet), trolleybuses, rapid transit rail, commuter rail lines (SkyTrain and West Coast Express), and SeaBus.

 Vancouver has the lowest greenhouse gas emissions (GHGs), per capita. of any major city in North America.

 Vancouver has managed to decrease its GHGs even with a substantial increase in population and jobs.
 The Vancouver City Council has a Climate Emergency Action Plan, which aims for a 50% GHG reduction by 50% by 2030.

 Vancouver encourages alternative clean transportation modes

-In Vancouver around 10% of work commutes are done on bicycle, which is more than other North American cities of similar size.
+In Vancouver, around 10% of work commutes are done on bicycles, which is more than in other North American cities of similar size.
 Even more trips are taken by foot within city limits.
-Currently, almost half of commutes within Vancouver are done by bicycle, walking, or public transit.
+Currently, almost half of the commutes within Vancouver are done by bicycle, walking, or public transit.
 Vancouver is the only major North American city without a freeway running through it.

 Please also see: